jekhokie/raspberry-noaa-v2/README.md

 with raspberry-noaa-v2, this version was developed and tested on a Raspberry Pi 4 - it has not been exhaustively tested on other variants of Raspberry Pi (but if you get it working on a version, please do submit a PR and mention it so this document can be updated!).

-In addition, it's recommended that the [Raspberry Pi OS](https://www.raspberrypi.org/software/) operating system is used - this is the
+In addition, it's recommended that the Official Release of [Raspberry Pi OS](https://www.raspberrypi.org/software/) operating system is used
-OS that has been tested and proven working.
+**(not the very latest build)** - this is the OS that has been tested and proven working.

 If you do test with another OS - again, please submit a PR and let us know how it works out!

 If you're interested in the details behind the original raspberry-noaa hardware compatibility tests, see the [hardware](docs/hardware.md) document.